canflm/growtopia-macro/README.md

-randomly mashing keys idk bro, guide on using:
+randomly mash keys idk bro, guide on using: